badd-labs/badd-labs/labs/B6/README.md

 - Hint: You can run the given program with the secret to find out the hash digest, and then use the digest to check.

+Deliverable
+---

+This is mainly an experience lab.
+Your submission should include a PDF containing screenshots of your terminal executing the instructions provided in the lab.
+Also, include the screenshots to show the transaction results in the Remix IDE.

 <!--

 Deliverable